Mojo de Ajo (Garlic Mojo Sauce)

-Listen, if you like garlic, you’re going to love this sauce.
+Listen, if you like garlic, you’re going to love this mojo sauce.

-This finger-licking sauce is said to have originated in the Canary Islands and goes great with just about anything you would serve with garlic.
+This finger-licking recipe is said to have originated in the Canary Islands and goes great with just about anything you would serve with garlic.

-If you order a plate of fried green plantains (aka tostones) in Puerto Rico, you’re likely getting it with a side of this sauce or mayoketchup.
+If you order a plate of fried green plantains (aka tostones) in Puerto Rico, you’re getting it with a side of this stuff or mayoketchup.

 With bright acidity from lime juice and that spicy pungent garlic flavor, it’s a no brainer why this simple sauce is so popular across the Caribbean.